 People who are addicted to heroin start taking the drug because it produces feelings of euphoria.
 Heroin is a very addictive substance that takes effect very soon after a person takes it.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 517,000 people abused heroin in 2013.

 When a person stops taking heroin, the withdrawal symptoms they experience tend to include psychological and physical, flu-like symptoms that come in two stages.
 During the early stage, people experience agitation, anxiety, insomnia, muscle aches, runny nose, sweating, watery eyes, and yawning.
-The late stage of withdrawal symptoms include abdominal cramps, diarrhea, nausea, vomiting, chills, and dilated pupils.
+The late stage of withdrawal symptoms includes abdominal cramps, diarrhea, nausea, vomiting, chills, and dilated pupils.

 Heroin tends to leave the body rapidly, so people who are detoxing from heroin experience withdrawal symptoms within 12 hours of their last dose.
 These symptoms often peak at 24 to 48 hours, but they can last anywhere from one week to a few months.